 First, realize you can never build a portfolio that protects against every risk.
 Portfolio allocation is really about managing tradeoffs.

 Second, know that volatility is built into the system and tied at the hip to uncertainty.
-It rises and falls with the level of uncertainty.
+It rises and falls as market participants are reminded, and later forget, that uncertainty is ever present.

 Third, accept that some losses are inevitable.
 Nobody bats 1,000 in this game because uncertainty won’t allow it.
-Build the best portfolio you can, knowing it won’t be perfect, that some years will be worse than others, but that over time it will win out.
+Build the best portfolio you can, knowing it won’t be perfect, that some years will be better than others, and that over time it will win out.

 Source: